phetsims/phet-info/doc/typescript-quick-start.md

 2. Pull all repos by running `perennial/bin/pull-all.sh`.
 This ensures that you have the latest version of everything.
 3. `npm install` in chipper.
 This ensures that you have the TypeScript compiler, which is called `tsc`
 4. Mark chipper/dist/ as excluded from your IDE.
 You can create that directory eagerly now, or wait until chipper/dist/ is created by a compilation step below.
 Compiled code will be written to chipper/dist/.
 5. Update your IDE to use the code style file from `phet-info/ide/idea/phet-idea-codestyle.xml`.
 You may need to re-import the xml file so that your IDE picks up any changes related to TypeScript.
 Your IDE may not stay in sync with what is checked into phet-info.
 6. Turn on TypeScript support in WebStorm: Preferences > Languages & Frameworks > TypeScript.
+Make sure you are using your system's absolute path for `chipper/node_modules/typescript`, turn on "TypeScript language service" and turn on "Recompile on Changes".
+Turn off "Recompile on changes".
-Sublime also has an officially-supported plugin.
+7. Sublime also has an officially-supported plugin.

 ### Converting a Repo to TypeScript
 1. Add the following type declarations to the `"include"` array in tsconfig.json (see https://github.com/phetsims/chipper/issues/1121)